 Privileged Access Management

-Microsoft is continuing to invest in the product as a general platform for the implementation of custom solutions.
-FIM 2010 delivers a portal solution based on a web service – and we at Oxford Computer Group have developed both complementary and replacement solutions based on this web service (for example, our customized FIM Portal, and our identity solutions for mobile phones).
+Microsoft is continuing to invest in MIM as a general platform for the implementation of custom solutions.
+FIM 2010 delivered a portal solution based on a web service – and OCG has developed both complementary and replacement solutions based on this web service (for example, our customized MIM Portal, and our identity solutions for mobile phones).
 MIM delivers even more web services to enhance our ability to build solutions:

 - Web Service for Certificate Management